 King Arthur: History and Legend

 Overall, King Arthur: History and Legend is an engrossing and informative course that provides a detailed and nuanced examination of the Arthurian mythos.
 Whether you are a longtime Arthurian scholar or simply interested in learning more about this legendary figure, this course is sure to fascinate and enlighten.
 Professor Armstrong's clear and engaging style of presentation, combined with a wealth of historical and literary insight, makes this course a must-see for anyone interested in the history and mythology of King Arthur.

-King Arthur: History and Legend is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on March 5, 2015.
+King Arthur: History and Legend is a series that ran for 1 seasons (24 episodes) between March 5, 2015 and on The Great Courses

+King Arthur: History and Legend